HillaryDanan/abstraction-intelligence/README.md

 Self-state architecture (hypothesis)       Pattern-matching (hypothesis)
 ```

-**Theoretical basis:** This draws on autopoietic theory’s emphasis on self-maintaining boundaries (Maturana & Varela, 1980), enactivism (Varela et al., 1991), sensorimotor contingency theory (O’Regan & Noë, 2001), the free energy principle’s distinction between internal and external states (Friston, 2010), and somatic marker theory on the role of stakes in cognition (Damasio, 1994).
+**Theoretical basis:** This draws on autopoietic theory's emphasis on self-maintaining boundaries (Maturana & Varela, 1980), enactivism (Varela et al., 1991), sensorimotor contingency theory (O'Regan & Noë, 2001), the free energy principle's distinction between internal and external states (Friston, 2010), and somatic marker theory on the role of stakes in cognition (Damasio, 1994).

 **Status:** Hypothesis.
 The claim that bounded persistence, stakes, and inside/outside asymmetry are jointly necessary for self-state is testable.
 The claim that biology is not *uniquely* necessary is a softening of stronger embodiment claims in the literature.